 Ancient Greeks had a great love and respect for their dogs, cherishing them as companions, protectors, and hunters, as evidenced by several dog tombstones discovered over the centuries.

-The most well-known story about the relationship between ancient Greeks and their pet canines comes from Homer and his Odyssey.
-Written as early as c.800 BC, it is a story of the unending loyalty of dogs to man.
+The most well-known story of the relationship between Aancient Greeks and their pet canines comes from Homer and his Odyssey.
+Written as early as circa 800 BC, it is a story of the unending loyalty of dogs to man.

-Argos, is the loyal friend of King Odysseus.
+Argos is the loyal friend of King Odysseus.
 His master finally returns home after being away on his adventure for twenty years and is not recognized by the hostile suitors who are vying to win the hand of Odysseus’s wife, Penelope.
-But Argos recognizes his master and rises up from where he has been faithfully waiting, wagging his tail in greeting.
+However, Argos recognizes his master and rises up from where he has been faithfully awaiting him, wagging his tail to greet him.

-Odysseus could not hold back his tears, which secretly wiped away.
-However, he is in disguise and he is afraid that if he acknowledges the greeting, he will give away his true identity in front of the suitors.
-Argos tragically lays back down and dies.
+Odysseus could not hold back his tears, which he secretly wiped away.
+However, he is in disguise and is afraid that if he acknowledges the greeting, he will give away his true identity in front of the suitors.
+Argos tragically lies back down and dies.

 The great philosopher Socrates himself saw wisdom in dogs.
-He claimed that dogs are true philosophers because they “distinguish the face of a friend and of an enemy only by the criterion of knowing and not knowing” and concluded that dogs want to learn things because by learning they determine what they like and what they do not like based upon knowledge of the truth.
+He claimed that dogs are true philosophers because they “distinguish the face of a friend and an enemy only by the criterion of knowing and not knowing.”
+He concluded that dogs desire to learn things because, by learning they determine what they like and what they do not like based upon knowledge of the truth.

-Socrates said that the dog has learned who is a friend and who is not and, based on that knowledge, responds appropriately while human beings are often deceived as to who their true friends are.
+Socrates claimed that dogs have learned who is a friend and who is not and, based on that knowledge, respond appropriately while human beings are often deceived as to who their true friends are.

 How Ancient Greeks named their dogs

-Ancient Greeks built the Parthenon, became philosophers, wrote the world’s greatest tragedies and comedies, and overall laid the foundations of Western civilization—yet, apparently, they had a hard time choosing names for their beloved dogs.
+Ancient Greeks built the Parthenon, became philosophers, wrote the world’s greatest tragedies and comedies, and laid the foundations of Western civilization in general—yet, apparently, they had a hard time choosing names for their beloved dogs.

 Nowadays, we usually just pick a name we like, which reminds us of something or has some pleasant meaning for us.
 At that time, however, there was a far more complex way of naming one’s dog.

 The reason for this was that a dog’s name also affected the owner’s psychology.
-So ancient Greeks chose names which expressed courage, power, speed, appearance or other material or spiritual values.
+Hence, Ancient Greeks chose names which expressed courage, power, speed, appearance, or other material and spiritual values.
 The name Xenophon himself chose for his own dog was “Impetus” (Ορμή).